 Offline, local fly shops do sell combo packages.
 However, selection is often limited unless you buy directly at an Orvis or Cabela's retail store.
 Big box stores such as K-Mart also sell fly fishing outfits and combination packages.
 However, virtually all of them are junk and best ignored.

-Online, good quality fly rods are sold at:
+Online, good quality fly rods combos and outfits are sold at:

 - Cabela's - Cabela's sells almost too many fly fishing combo packages.
 Literally, they have 100's available.
 With the exception of a few junky ones that are priced around $150 or less, virtually all of them are of good to excellent quality.
 Moreover, Cabela's also sells very high-end fly fishing combo packages.
 These high-end packages contain top-shelf rods, reels and line.
 They aren't inexpensive, but for anglers who want to get high-end gear right out of the gate, Cabela's is a fine place to shop.